 The umpires

-Four umpires are on the cricket field, each with a different role.
-The umpire's job is to keep the game in order and accountable.
+field, each with a different role.
+The umpire's job is to keep the game in

 The match referee controls games; their duties depend on the event type.
 For example, at Test matches (one-day internationals), their duties are primarily about law enforcement, whereas at One Day Internationals (ODIs), their primary concern is maintaining play standards.
 At some matches (T20), it is necessary to appoint two match referees instead of just one because they need more time available regarding law enforcement.
 The third official looks after aspects such as ball tampering and running out the non-striker before releasing them from the crease.
 All three officials generally work together to ensure no problems within the game.